A HARD FOUGHT SHIP

 The names of five marine artists are associated with HMS

 Venomous.
-Only one AB Robert T. Back (right) served on the ship and, sadly, non of his paintings of Venomous have been traced but he is perhaps the best known today - but not for his wartime pictures.
+Only one AB Robert T. Back (right) served in the ship and, sadly, non of his paintings of Venomous have been traced but he is perhaps the best known today - but not for his wartime pictures.

 In my view the most talented of the five was the South African

-LSA Donald Preece was also on
+LSA Donald Preece was also in

 Hecla but died that night.
 His shipmates commissioned his cartoons of Navy life and sent them home with letters to their families.
 Lt C.R.V.
-Holt RNVR was serving on HMS Velox, a sister ship of Venomous, when he drew the amusing but accurate caricature of Venomous in June 1943 and signed it with his initial CRVH.
+Holt RNVR was serving in HMS Velox, a sister ship of Venomous, when he drew the amusing but accurate caricature of Venomous in June 1943 and signed it with his initial CRVH.
 Cdr Eric E.C.
-Tufnell RN was commissioned by Lt Cdr Angus A Mackenzie RNR to paint four of the five ship on which he served: HMS Hood, HMS Venomous, HMS Liddesdale and HMS Undaunted.
+Tufnell RN was commissioned by Lt Cdr Angus A Mackenzie RNR to paint four of the five ship in which he served: HMS Hood, HMS Venomous, HMS Liddesdale and HMS Undaunted.
 The exception being HMS Vimiera which sank in the Thames estuary

 after detonating a mine with heavy loss of life (Mackenzie was one of fourteen survivors).

-The photographs in A Hard Fought Ship
+A Hard Fought Ship

 “The book is copiously illustrated, some from the IWM, but the great majority being “snaps” taken by members of her crew – I always thought that such photographs were forbidden (I dare say they were, but . . . ).
 And where did the film come from?
 No matter, they add immeasurably to the book and with the participants own words bring back the Navy of 70 years ago.
 In fact, I would rate this as being up in the same class as ‘The Cruel Sea’ for a picture of small ship life in World War 2.”